1. Home

 San Bernardino County is a proud partner of the FightFluTogether Coalition

-The FightFluTogether Coalition is made up of hospitals and health care systems, providers, public health professionals, health departments and community organizations which includes the Centers for Disease Control and Prevention, California Department of Public Health, and California Hospital Association.
-The goal of the coalition is to educate the community on the importance of the flu vaccine and encourage individuals to get the flu shot by providing resources on how and where to get the vaccine.
+The FightFluTogether Coalition comprises hospitals, health care systems, providers, public health professionals, health departments, and community organizations, including the Centers for Disease Control and Prevention, the California Department of Public Health, and the California Hospital Association.
+The coalition’s goal is to educate the community on the importance of the flu vaccine and encourage individuals to get the flu shot by providing resources on how and where to get the vaccine.